ibnuda/fpmortals/manuscript/complete.md

   }
 ~~~~~~~~

-A> There is a school of thought that says serialisation formats, such as JSON and
-A> XML, should **not** have typeclass encoders and decoders, because it can lead to
-A> typeclass decoherence (i.e. more than one encoder or decoder may exist for the
-A> same type).
-The alternative is to use algebras and avoid using the `implicit`
-A> language feature entirely.
-A>
 A> Ada mahdzab yang berpendapat bahwa format serialisasi, seperti JSON dan XML,
 A> **tidak** boleh mempunyai kelas tipe penyandi dan pembaca sandi karena akan
 A> menghasilkan dekoherensi kelas tipe (mis., ada kemungkinan lebih dari satu
 A> penyandi atau pembaca sandi untuk tipe yang sama).
 Alternatif yang disediakan
 A> adalah dengan menggunakan aljabar dan menghindari penggunaan fitur bahasa
 A> `implisit`.
-A>
-A> Although it is possible to apply the techniques in this chapter to either
-A> typeclass or algebra derivation, the latter involves a **lot** more boilerplate.
-A> We therefore consciously choose to restrict our study to encoders and decoders
-A> that are coherent.
-As we will see later in this chapter, use-site automatic
-A> derivation with Magnolia and Shapeless, combined with limitations of the Scala
-A> compiler's implicit search, commonly leads to typeclass decoherence.
 A>
 A> Walaupun mungkin untuk menerapkan teknik pada bab ini ke kelas tipe atau
 A> derivasi aljabar, penerapan teknik pada derivasi aljabar akan melibatkan